 Full-time Student.
-A person who is carrying a subject load which is considered full-time for day students under the standards and practices of the educational or vocational institution.
-Family members, other than the head, co-head, or spouse, who are age 18 or over and are full-time students are considered dependents.
+A person who is carrying a subject load which is considered full-time for day students under the standards and practices of the educational institution.

 Grievance Procedure.
 All tenants are afforded the rights under the grievance policy of the Authority.
 The grievance policy and procedures are incorporated into this document by reference and is a guideline to be used for grievances and appeals.